BasharAlZghoul/One-Piece/README.md

 # One Piece Module for Particle Tracking

+# Model Description
-This piece of art is a particle tracking model designed to track colloidal particles in complex porous media on the micro scale.
-This model is capable to capture the attached colloids on the medium grain surfaces under favorable and unfavorable conditions.
-Furthermore, it can calculate several quantities such as:
+The presented module represents a sophisticated particle tracking model meticulously crafted for the micro-scale analysis of colloidal particles within intricate porous media.
+This model excels in capturing colloids adhering to medium grain surfaces under varying conditions, including both favorable and unfavorable scenarios.

+Moreover, the module possesses the capability to compute several critical quantities, including but not limited to:

-1. Attachment location (Retention Profile)
+1. Attachment Location (Retention Profile)
 2. Bulk Residence Time
-3. Near Surface Residence Time (the time that the colloid spent inside the near surface zone (200 nm from the grain surface) of the grain that this colloid attached on).
+3. Near Surface Residence Time (the duration a colloid spends within the near-surface zone, precisely 200 nm from the grain surface, to which it attaches)
-4. The number of grains that a colloid interacted with prior attachment.
+4. The Number of Grains Interacted with Prior to Attachment
 5. Breakthrough Curve
-6. attachment angle (relative to the front flow stagnation zone of the corresponding grain)
+6. Attachment Angle (relative to the front flow stagnation zone of the corresponding grain)

+This module, designed for particle tracking, serves as an invaluable tool for in-depth analyses of colloidal behavior within complex porous environments, offering a comprehensive suite of features for advanced research and understanding.